-(Project Marks: 37+ Internal Assessment: 13)
+Max.
+Marks: 75 (Project Marks: 56+ Internal Assessment: 19)

-Course The main objective of this course is to understand the research methodology and Objectives help the students in their future research career, to provide sufficient hands-on learning experience related to the area of specialization with a focus on research orientation.
-Sr. No. On completing the course, the students will be able to: CO1 Complete a Guided Research Project.
-CO2 Learn Conceptual understanding and scientific reasoning skills like applying scientific reasoning skills.
+Course Objectives The main objective of this course is to understand the research methodology and help the students in their future research career, to provide sufficient hands-on learning experience related to the area of specialization with a focus on research orientation.
+Course Outco Course Outcomes: Sr. No. On completing the course, the students will be able to: CO1 Complete a Guided Project.
+CO2 Learn Conceptual understanding and scientific reasoning skills.
 CO3 Develop rigorous quantitative understanding of core physical theories.
 CO4 Give formal and informal scientific presentations to various audiences, including peers.
-CO5 Complete a Guided Research Project.
+CO5 Communicate clearly and concisely in writing.